 Mackinder posited that Russia had become militarily vulnerable because of the advent of railroads and that a “pivot” moment in history was at hand when railroads in Eurasia would supplant the mobility advantage previously held by naval powers.
-Because Eurasia was located at the center of the connected land masses of Europe and Asia, which formed a “World-Island,” military power would shift from the rim (naval power) to the center (the Eurasia “Heartland”).
+Because Eurasia was located at the military "center" of the connected land masses of Europe, Asia, and Africa, which formed a “World-Island,” military power would shift from the rim (naval power) to the center (the Eurasia “Heartland”).
 In 1919, Mackinder summarized his view and strategy of the coming age as:

 Who rules East Europe commands the Heartland;Spykman, an American, in 1942 largely turned Macinder’s guiding principle on its head, positing that this concededly strategic area of Eurasia could be contained by projection of U.S. military might, a theory that he summarized as:

 who rules the Heartland commands the World-Island;